 “It’s been a pleasure spending time revisiting the history of Ring Raiders.
 Those were great days!”

-Just last week I published an interview with Ring Raiders‘ editor Barrie Tomlinson, and before the month is out the long-awaited review of the Ring Raiders Special, so stay tuned!
+Just last week I published an interview with Ring Raiders‘ editor Barrie Tomlinson and before the month is out the long-awaited review of the Ring Raiders Special, so stay tuned!

-My very favourite non-OiNK comic from my youth may have only lasted six fantastic issues and one incredible special in 1989/90, but that didn’t stop me from being hyped to read Ring Raiders again as an adult for the blog.
-They may have been based on obscure toys that weren’t the success they were expected to be, but the comics held up incredibly well today, full of character, fun stories and high octane action.
+My very favourite non-OiNK comic from my youth may have only lasted six fantastic issues and one brilliant special in 1989/90, but that didn’t stop me from being hyped to read Ring Raiders again as an adult for the blog.
+They may have been based on obscure toys that weren’t the success they were expected to be, but the comics hold up incredibly well today, full of character, fun stories and high octane action.

-The gotta-collect-’em-all toys came with small comic books featuring basic dogfights, but it was no small feat to transform those little Matchbox plastic planes into compelling strips with fully formed characters.
-While the toys may seem to limit what a comic could do, the opposite was true of that background storyline, which was almost endless in scope.
+The gotta-collect-’em-all toys came with small comic books featuring basic dogfights, but it was no small feat to transform those little plastic Matchbox planes into compelling strips with fully formed characters.
+While the toys may seem to limit what a comic could do, the opposite was true of that background storyline which was almost endless in scope.
 Fleetway Publications were going to need a top editor to craft their new fortnightly comic, so they naturally turned to Barrie Tomlinson (Eagle, Tiger, Wildcat).

 Barrie formed a team of the very best in British talent; Ian Kennedy, Carlos Pino, Angus Allan, John Cooper, Scott Goodall, John Gillatt, James Nicholas (Tomlinson), Don Wazejewski, Tom Tully, Sandy James and Geoff Campion.
 I must’ve read each issue dozens of times and was gutted when it (and the toys) ended so prematurely.